emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Not only should data be stored in an open format, but it should also be stored in a format that computers can easily use for processing.
 This is especially crucial as datasets become larger.
-Making data easily-usable is best achieved by using standard data formats that have open specifications (e.g., CSV, XML, JSON, HDF5), or by using databases.
+Making data easily usable is best achieved by using standard data formats that have open specifications (e.g., CSV, XML, JSON, HDF5), or by using databases.
 Such data formats can be handled by a variety of programming languages, as efficient and well-tested libraries for parsing them are typically available.
 These standard data formats also ensure interoperability, facilitate re-use, and reduce the chances of data loss or mistakes being introduced during conversion between formats.
-Examples of machine-readable open formats that would *not* be easy to process include data included in the text of a PDF file, or scanned images of tabular data from a paper source.
+Examples of machine-readable open formats that would not be easy to process include data included in the text of a PDF file, or scanned images of tabular data from a paper source.

-# Rule 5: Data should be structured for analysis {-}
+# Rule 5: Data Should Be Structured for Analysis {-}

 To take full advantage of data, it can be useful for it to be structured in a way that makes use, interpretation, and analysis easy.
 One such structure for data stores each variable as a column, each observation as a row, and each type of observational unit as a table (Fig. 1).
-The technical term for this structure is 'Codd's 3rd normal form', but it has been made more accessible as theconcept of *tidy* data [@Wickham2014tidy].
+The technical term for this structure is "Codd's 3rd normal form", but it has been made more accessible as the concept of tidy data [@Wickham2014tidy].
 When data is organized in this way, the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.